speudusa/csharp-web-development-wiki/Class-5-(Unit-Testing).md

 1. How to place tests in the correct location within a csharp project
 1. How to use the ``[TestMethod]`` annotation to mark a test method and the ``[TestClass]`` annotation to mark a test class.
 1. How to use ``[TestInitialize]`` to generate test data to be used by each test within a class.
-1. How to run MSTest tests as a group, or individually, within IntelliJ
+1. How to run MSTest tests as a group, or individually, within Visual Studio.
 1. How to use common assertion methods: ``Assert.AreEqual``, ``Assert.IsFalse``, ``Assert.IsTrue``, ``Assert.IsNotNull``

 ## Announcements